mrhunsaker/Image-Description-Toolkit/docs/ConvertImage_README.md

 ### Output Format
 - `.jpg` (JPEG format)

+All output files are placed in the workflow output directory by default.

 ## Performance Tips

 1. **Quality vs Size**: Use quality 85-90 for good balance
 2. **Batch Processing**: Process directories rather than individual files
 3. **Recursive Processing**: Use `--recursive` for deep directory structures
-4. **Output Organization**: Specify output directories to keep files organized
+4. **Output Organization**: Use workflow system for automatic organization

 ## Troubleshooting